sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 - `SbbSortHeaderComponent` class was renamed to `SbbSortHeader`.
 - The deprecated css class `sbb-col-center-align` was removed in will automatically be replaced by `sbb-table-align-center`.

+**SbbTableDataSource**

+The group list constructor parameter of `SbbTableDataSource` was removed.
+Please use the `groupWithNext` flag of `sbbColumnDef` or `sbb-text-column` to achieve a grouped column styling.
+For more details consider the table documentation and examples.

 [Documentation](angular/components/table)

 ### Tabs